JWise16/Brain_Pitch_Demo/README.md

 ### ChatBot Component

 The `ChatBot` component is located in `client/src/components/ChatBot.js` and has a dedicated stylesheet `ChatBot.css` for styling.
-It interacts with the `/api/chat` endpoint to provide a conversational experience.
+It interacts with the `/api/chat` and `/api/chat/stream` endpoints to provide a conversational experience.

 ## Built With